How To Reduce Your Risk of Developing Skin Cancer

 By visiting Cascade Eye & Skin Centers for an annual skin exam, you may be able to prevent skin cancer or catch it in its early stages.
 In addition, we offer sun protection products to help you avoid the harmful effects of UV radiation.

-To honor Skin Cancer Awareness Month, Cascade is offering 20% off all sunscreens in May 2022.
 If you are due for a skin exam or would like to learn more about ways to protect your skin, make an appointment with one of our providers today.